Diving liveaboard in Thailand and Myanmar

 How can I pay for my cruise?

-You can make a bank transfer to our bank account in Thailand (using transferwise is the best way to do that) or pay via Paypal
+You can make a bank transfer to our bank account in Thailand (using WISE is the best way to do that) or pay via Paypal

 There are many banks and ATM in Ranong to get cash in thai Bahts.